Riccardo Chailly: Early life

 Chailly was born on 20 February 1953 into a musical family of Romagnol and French descent based in Milan.
 His father Luciano was a noted composer and arts administrator, holding positions at numerous Italian musical institutions, including as music director of La Scala.
 (Note: Luciano Chailly's art administrator positions—both as advisor or artistic director—include La Scala (1968–71; 1977), the Teatro Regio (1972), the Teatro Angelicum (1973–75), the Verona Arena (1975–76) and the Teatro Carlo Felice (1983) Luciano was also head of the music programs for the RAI Italian radio.)
 Luciano's oeuvre was centered on a neoclassical aesthetic, influenced by his former teacher Paul Hindemith, which granted him an epitaph as the "Italian Hindemith".
 Luciano Chailly married Riccardo's mother Anna Maria in 1950; Riccardo has two sisters, the harpist Cecilia Chailly and the television producer Floriana Chailly.
 Taken by his father to his first concert at age 6, Chailly quickly became obsessed with music, explaining in a 2002 interview by The Guardian: "I didn't do anything else, and always chose music over regular boyhood activities such as sports".
 Chailly studied composition with his father, took private piano lessons and played drums in The Nameless, a free jazz ensemble.
-Despite Chailly's musical enthusiasm, his father was reluctant to readily encourage him.
+Despite Chailly's musical enthusiasm, his father was reluctant to encourage him readily.
 He was disappointed by his son's lack of interest in the technical aspects such as musicology, his general mediocrity with instruments other than the drums and wanted to avoid any appearance of nepotism.

 Chailly studied composition at the music conservatories in Milan and Perugia.
 He later switched to conducting, studying with both Piero Guarino and Franco Ferrara.
 In his youth, Chailly also played the drums in a rhythm-and-blues band.

 At age 20, Chailly became assistant conductor to Claudio Abbado at La Scala, where he made his conducting debut in 1978 with Werther by Jules Massenet.
 From 1982 to 1988, Chailly was chief conductor of the Berlin Radio Symphony Orchestra and from 1983 to 1986 principal guest conductor of the London Philharmonic Orchestra.
 From 1986 to 1993, he led the Teatro Comunale of Bologna.